yasamoka/md-strip/README.md

 md-strip is a command-line tool that strips links from Markdown, replacing each link with its title.

-This can be useful as a pre-processing step before conversion to other printable formats such as PDF or DOCX.
+This can be useful as a pre-processing step before conversion to other printable formats such as PDF or DOCX by tools such as [pandoc](https://pandoc.org/).

 ## Installation